gabrielflorit/script-8.github.io/README.md

 SCRIPT-8 is heavily influenced by Bret Victor's ideas (specifically Inventing on principle and Learnable programming) and Joseph White's PICO-8, the best of all fantasy consoles.

-SCRIPT-8 is written by Gabriel Florit (that's me!).
-Click here to follow me on twitter.
-And visit the Github repository here, where you can keep up with new features and the occasional bug fix.

-If you have any questions, come join us on the Fantasy Consoles Discord server, a friendly place to chat about these sophisticated, cutting-edge computers.
+If you have any questions, come join us on the [Fantasy Consoles discord server](https://discord.gg/HA68FNX), a friendly place to chat about these sophisticated, cutting-edge computers.
 The server has a dedicated SCRIPT-8 room.

-SCRIPT-8 nyx8 palette by Javier Guerrero.
-Sprites in Los Hermanos Bros. by Johan Vinet.
+SCRIPT-8 nyx8 palette by [Javier Guerrero](https://twitter.com/Xavier_Gd).
+Sprites in Los Hermanos Bros. by [Johan Vinet](https://twitter.com/johanvinet).

-## Discord channel

-There is a dedicated SCRIPT-8 room in the [Fantasy Consoles discord server](https://discord.gg/HA68FNX).
-Come join us.

 ## Setup for local development